Honey Glazed Moroccan Eggplant

-With the current world climate, more and more people are turning to produce delivery boxes rather than the grocery story.
+With the current world climate, more and more people are turning to produce delivery boxes rather than grocery stores.
 As a result, people are getting vegetables they normally don’t cook with — and are searching for recipes.

 (Or check the bottom of this post for more eggplant recipe ideas!)

 It’s also appropriate because this week is Passover, and Moroccan-inspired food like this is often a staple for our family for Passover.
-No grains or chametz present in this sweet and spicy harissa and honey glazed Moroccan eggplant!
+No grains or chametz are present in this sweet and spicy harissa and honey-glazed Moroccan eggplant!

 Easy Moroccan Eggplant Video